-We proudly offer a variety of top-ranked, flexible graduate programs that prepare you for positions in all levels of the government, non-profit, business and academic sectors.
-Work closely with our faculty as you develop a set of skills and a knowledge base that, coupled together, empower you to effect positive change in the world around you.
+We proudly offer a variety of top-ranked, flexible graduate programs that empower you to effect positive change in the world.

 Opportunities for research and practical experience allow you to start making your impact as you complete your studies.
-Our students are encouraged to collaborate with faculty and staff to maximize their educational experience and secure employment around the globe.
+Our students collaborate with faculty and staff to maximize their educational experience and secure employment around the globe.

 Navigate to a Section

 Korbel is committed to fostering an equitable and inclusive learning environment.
 We value the diversity of backgrounds, ideas, and individuals that enrich our community, and in continuing a long history of holistic review processes, the Korbel School now offers test-optional admissions.
 Applicants to the MA and MPP programs no longer need to submit GRE scores to be considered for admission and merit-based aid.

 Graduate Applicant Information

 In addition to two scholarly journals, we host a dozen on-campus research centers that specialize in geographic regions and topical matters, including international security, conflict resolution, human trafficking, international futures and specific areas of the world.

 All centers and institutes are staffed by our master's students, who assist with the research, publications and real-world grants and projects of Korbel faculty.

 18:1 Student-faculty ratio